How does it feel to rent out a room in your home to a stranger?

 “We see more and more young people struggling to find affordable housing solutions, even if they are employed.
 The Young People’s Supported Lodgings scheme is one of the ways YMCA LSW tackles the affordable housing crisis in our local community.

-By matching young people who are in employment and/or education with local hosts with a spare room, the young people will be able to save up money for a deposit, enabling them to get a place on their own.
+By matching young people who are in employment and/or education with local hosts with a spare room, the young people will be able to save up money for a deposit.
+This enables them to get a place on their own.
 The scheme has been a success so far and both hosts and lodgers are very satisfied with the follow up they get.
 However, there is a need for more hosts like Sarah and her family and I encourage more people in the Kingston to register as hosts in order to help young people getting an affordable place to live”.